By Michael Maune

 Subjects: Purdue University--History

-The Richard Owen papers (1866-1878; 0.5 cubic feet) document the life and career of Richard Owen, his correspondence, and his administrative recommendations to the Purdue University Trustees.
+The Richard Owen papers (1866-1878; 0.1 cubic feet) document the life and career of Richard Owen, his correspondence, and his administrative recommendations to the Purdue University Trustees.
 They include materials from Owen’s time at Indiana University and Owen’s tenure as President of Purdue.
 They also show Owen’s various professions as geologist, professor, and administrator.
 Types of materials include: books, reports, and letters.
-The series is organized into two form series:

 “Richard Owen, born January 6, 1810 in New Lanark, Scotland,…traveled to New Harmony with his father in 1827.
 After serving in the Mexican War, he returned to New Harmony to assist his brother David in the geological survey of parts of the Northwest Territory.
 In 1849, Richard accepted a position as chair of natural science at the Western Military Institute of Kentucky, a position he held for 8 years.
 In 1858, Owen received his M.D. at the Nashville (Tennessee) Medical College.
 After his brother David's death in 1860, Richard became the State Geologist of Indiana and in 1861, a member of the Indiana University faculty.
 Dr. Owen was called from this position, however, at the outbreak of the Civil War.
 He returned to his duties as professor at the University in 1864, a position he held until 1879” (Biographical Note).